Jaakko/azuredigitaltwins-to-kekoapi/README.md

 ![Example building graph](https://drive.google.com/uc?export=view&id=1eeNp_BzVsgpMcYXhRVNfAB-aO3piO4pC)

+Demo is implemented using Azure Functions which interact with Azure Digital Twin platform.
 Example responses from the demo are included in below.

 ## Building Information Model